akhilsadam/positional-iss/doc/api.md

 ### ENDPOINT: /country/{country}/region/{region}
  - Description: Get all data for a specific region of a certain country.
  - Parameters:
-   -  country	:	Value (name) of country to be queried.
-An example: United_States
+   -  `country`	:	Value (name) of country to be queried.
+An example would be : `United_States`
-   -  region	:	Value (name) of region to be queried.
-An example: Kansas
+   -  `region`	:	Value (name) of region to be queried.
+An example would be : `Kansas`
  - Responses:
-   -  A 200 response will: Return all matching results for the queried region as json.
+   -  A `200` response will : Return all matching results for the queried region as json.

  - Example: `curl -X GET http://0.0.0.0:5026/country/United_States/region/Kansas -H "accept: application/json"` yields:
 ```